jjo93sa/airgradient-prometheus/README.md

 # AirGradient - Prometheus WiFi Sketch

+## Fork changes
+This fork from [geerlingguy](https://github.com/geerlingguy/airgradient-prometheus.git) is modified in the following ways:

+- Send WiFi RSSI in dBm as part of the Prometheus scrape
+- Display the WiFi RSSI in dBm on the screen
+- Fix a couple of typos
+- Add more detail in the metrics descriptions

+## Original README.md below

 [![CI](https://github.com/geerlingguy/airgradient-prometheus/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/geerlingguy/airgradient-prometheus/actions/workflows/ci.yml)

 AirGradient has a [DIY air sensor](https://www.airgradient.com/diy/).
 I built one (actually, more than one).
 I want to integrate sensor data into my in-home Prometheus instance and graph the data in Grafana.